praawt/developers/book/README.md

 ![wt platform](assets/winding-tree-architecture.png)

 This design allows for suppliers to be easily discovered by potential buyers of their products and services.
 In addition to that, each organization is required to list one or more public keys in their smart contract and sign all their API calls and responses with the corresponded private keys, which clearly identifies the parties.
 Think of it as DNS + ID system.

+For a 30,000 feet overview of platform functionality, please refer to []

 ## Use-Cases